 During this 7-day period, there are a few different actions you can take:

 - Do nothing.
 You can wait for the takedown request to take effect in 7 days.
 At that point, the video will be removed and a copyright strike will be applied to your account.
+A video can receive multiple Content ID claims or takedown requests, but can only get one copyright strike at a time.

 - Delete your video.
 If you remove your video before 7 days are up, your video will be off the site, but your channel won't get a copyright strike.